Chaklader/Spring-Web-Dev/README.txt

 	———————————————————————

-	Rest Api Basics - I
+	Rest API Basics - I
 	———————————————————

 		Bootstrapping A Web Application

 		Building A Rest Api

 		Securing A Rest Api

 		Basic And Digest Authentication For A Rest Api

 		Rest Pagination

 		Error Handling For Rest

-	Entity To Dto Conversion For A Spring Rest Api
+		Entity To Dto Conversion For A Spring Rest API

-	Rest Api Advanced Topics - Ii
+	Rest API Advanced Topics - Ii
 	—————————————————————————————

 		Etags For Rest

 		Rest Api Discoverability And Hateoas

 		Rest Api Discoverability

 		Versioning A Rest Api

 		Building A Rest Query Language (Series)

 		Apply Cqrs To A Spring Rest Api

-	Setting Up Swagger 2 With A Spring Rest Api
+		Setting Up Swagger 2 With A Spring Rest API